teimor/OpenCore_ASRock-B550M_RX6800XT/README.md

 **Set hard-drives as internal**

-For some reason the NVMe drives are set as external, in order to fix it we will to get those drives id and set them as internal drives.
+For some reason the NVMe drives are set as external.
+In order to fix this issue, We will to get the hard-drives id and set them as internal drives.

-- Download and open [Hackintool][28], go to PCIe Tab
+- Download and open [Hackintool][28].
+Go to PCIe Tab

 ![Hackintool Hard Drives][202]

-- In this tab, search for in **Class** column for **Mass storage controller** devices, right click and **Copy Device Path**
+- In this tab, search in **Class** column for **Mass storage controller** devices, right click on the row and **Copy Device Path**
 - Under `DeviceProperties` add will add this id as dictionary with:
   - `built-in` = `01000000` [Data]